grafana/agent/docs/sources/flow/reference/components/pyroscope.ebpf.md

 ### Docker discovery

-The following example collects performance profiles from containers discovered by `discovery.docker` and ignores all other profiles collected from outside any docker container. `service_name` label is set to `__meta_docker_container_name` label.
+The following example collects performance profiles from containers discovered by `discovery.docker` and ignores all other profiles collected from outside any docker container.
+The `service_name` label is set to the `__meta_docker_container_name` label.

 ```river